Originally posted on July 9, 2013

 I also think it is important for those who support men’s issues and to engage with feminists in a civil manner because it shows that feminists do not “own” the gender discussion.
 They are not the purveyors of these issues.
 They do not know everything about these issues.
 In most instances, it was not until men’s rights activists and male victim advocates began complaining about these issues that feminists even knew they existed.
 By debating with feminists, you show people where feminists’ focus really is.

 This is why you debate feminists.
-Not to put them in their place, but to show flaws in their arguments and show that are not as informed or as unbiased as they claim.
+Not to put them in their place, but to show flaws in their arguments and show that they are not as informed or as unbiased as they claim.